redhat-italy/keycloak-spid-provider/README.md

 </theme>
 ```

 Then restart Keycloak and it will reload the new resources from the jar package.
 Make sure you also clear your browser caches (or use *incognito mode*) when verifying the correct deployment.
-After the first reload you can turn back on the caches and restart Keycloak again.
+After the first reload you can turn back on the caches and restart Keycloak again (if required).

 ## Install and configure the local SPID TestEnv docker environment